 2. Business participants must submit their annual COP on the Global Compact website

 A COP must be submitted at the latest 12 months from the date of joining and every 12 months thereafter.
-Note: Business participants that joined before 1 July 2009 still have two years from their date of joining to submit their first COP.

 Business participants are required to submit to the Global Compact COP database an electronic version of their COP (preferably a PDF file) and, if available, a link (URL) to the web page that contains their COP.
 Additionally, participants must complete a brief questionnaire on the content of their COP.

 Business participants that submit a timely COP will be classified in one of two categories: